lukesterlee/AccessTube/ProjectProposal.md

   *

+- record, not download
+- make sure users or other app can not access and take out content

-Yes.
-AccessTube is technology designed to let individuals watch legal online content whenever and wherever they like.
-Just like the broadcast DVR and the VCR before it, PlayLater is designed for personal use and convenience.
+AccessTube is technology designed to let users watch legal streaming content whenever and wherever they like.
+Just like the broadcast DVR and the VCR before it, AccessTube is designed for personal use and convenience.

 ## Execution
 Please describe how you will build this app.
 Include: